Bend Sinister (novel): Plot summary

-This book takes place in a fictitious European city known as Padukgrad, where a government arises following the rise of a philosophy known as "Ekwilism", which discourages the idea of anyone being different from anyone else, and promotes the state as the prominent good in society.
-The story begins with the protagonist, Adam Krug, who had just lost his wife to an unsuccessful surgery.
-He is quickly asked to sign and deliver a speech to the leader of the new government by the head of the university and his colleagues, but he refuses.
-This government is led by a man named Paduk and his "Party of the Average Man".
-As it happens, the world-renowned philosopher Adam Krug was, in his youth, a classmate of Paduk, at which period he had bullied him and referred to him disparagingly as "the Toad".
-Paduk arrests many of the people close to Krug and those against his Ekwilist philosophy, and attempts to get the influential Professor Krug to promote the state philosophy to help stomp out dissent and increase his personal prestige.
+The book takes place in a fictitious Eastern European city of Padukgrad, where a government arises following the rise of a philosophy known as "Ekwilism", which discourages the idea of anyone being different from anyone else, and promotes the state as the prominent good in society.
+The story begins with the protagonist, a university professor and renowned philosopher in his country Adam Krug, who had just lost his wife to an unsuccessful surgery.
+He is quickly asked to sign and deliver a speech to the leader of the new government by the head of the university and his colleagues, but Krug refuses.
+The government is led by a man named Paduk and his "Party of the Average Man".

+After Adam Krug leaves the university, it is revealed through he memories that he was a classmate of Paduk in school, whom he frequently bullied and referred to disparagingly as "the Toad".
+Meanwhile, Paduk arrests many of the people close to Krug and those against his Ekwilist philosophy, and attempts to get the influential Krug to promote the state philosophy to help stomp out dissent and increase his personal prestige as a newly established leader.

-Paduk tries to entice Krug with various offers, but Krug always refuses, even after his friends and acquaintances, like Ember, are incarcerated.
+Paduk calls Krug to his office and tries to entice Adam with various offers, but Krug persistently refuses, even after his friends and acquaintances (Maximov, Ember, and Hedron) are arrested by Paduk’s authorities and incarcerated.
 Finally, Paduk orders the kidnapping of Krug's young son, David, for a ransom.
 After Krug capitulates and is prepared to promote the Ekwilist philosophy, Paduk promises David's safe return.
-However, when David is to be returned to him, Krug is horrified to find that the child he is presented is not his son.
-There has been a mix-up, and David has been sent to an orphanage that doubles as a violent prisoner rehabilitation clinic where he was killed when offered as a "release" to the prisoners.
+However, when David is to be returned to him, Krug is horrified to find that the child he is presented is not his son.; due to a bureaucratic error, David has been sent to a rehabilitation clinic for violent prisoners (disguised as an orphanage) where he was killed when offered as a "release" to the prisoners.

 Paduk makes an offer to allow Krug to personally kill those responsible, but he swears at the officials and is locked in a large prison cell.
-Another offer is made to Krug to free 24 opponents of Ekwilism, including many of his friends, in exchange for doing so.
-Krug refuses and begins to charge at Paduk and is killed by a pair of bullets from the dictator's henchmen.
-At this point, Nabokov feels such pity for Krug that he actually intervenes and emphasizes that Bend Sinister was, thankfully, a fictional story and that Adam Krug never existed.
+Another offer is made to Krug to free 24 opponents of Ekwilism, including his friends who have been arrested, in exchange for doing so.
+Krug once again refuses and charges to attack Paduk before being shot by Paduk’s henchmen.
+At this point, Nabokov feels such pity for Krug that he actually intervenes into the narration and emphasizes that Bend Sinister was, thankfully, a fictional story and that Adam Krug never existed.